west china medical publishers

 Search

-• Research progress of irisin in acute kidney injury
+• Research progress of continuous renal replacement therapy in rhabdomyolysis-induced acute kidney injury

 Release date: Export PDF Favorites Scan